Vaping can often be identified by distinct odors, visible devices, physical clues, and behavioral changes linked to e-cigarette use.

 Because of this difference:

-• Vape odors are subtler but sweeter.
+- Vape odors are usually subtler but often sweeter.

 Physical Signs That Point Toward Vaping